TSSP ExSci 2025 projects

 ^ ^ ^ ^ ^

-This project focuses on assessing the susceptibility of code generation by Large Language Models (LLMs), such as ChatGPT and Copilot, to adversary attacks, with a specific concentration on manipulating prompts.
-The primary objectives involve replicating literature findings and conducting preliminary research to comprehend and mitigate security risks associated with intentionally manipulating LLM prompts to generate potentially harmful or undesirable software snippets.
+This project focuses on assessing limitations of using Large Language Models (LLMs), such as ChatGPT and Copilot, in the task of Automatic Program Repair (APR).
+The primary objectives involve replicating literature findings and conducting preliminary research to explore limitations associated with APR using LLMs by manipulating input data.

 Supervisor: Piotr Przymus (eror[at]mat.umk.pl , piotr.przymus[at]gmail.com)